-Further, the speed histograms in Figure 6(b) suggests that there is a jump around 200 km s-1.
-The CMEs with speed less than 200 km s-1 occupy about ten percent only, and particularly, there is only one CME slower than 100 km s-1.
-However, the statistical analysis of all LASCO CMEs did not show such a speed cut-off at low value (refer to Figure 4 in St. Cyr et al. 2000 and Figure 5 in Yashiro et al. 2004).
+[27] Further, the speed histograms in Figure 6b suggest that there is a jump around 200 km s-1.
+The CMEs with speed less than 200 km s-1 occupy about 10% only, and particularly, there is only one CME slower than 100 km s-1.
+However, the statistical analysis of all LASCO CMEs did not show such a speed cutoff at low value [see St. Cyr et al., 2000, Figure 4; Yashiro et al., 2004, Figure 5].
 Consider that our sample includes LI CMEs only, thus the low rate of slow CMEs we obtained here probably reflects the fact that there is a threshold of speed somewhere between 100 and 200 km s-1, and a CME with a speed less than the threshold is generally too weak to leave an evident eruptive signature on the solar surface.